 Even in nocking arrows, there are steps that professionals advise you to follow, and the index vane plays a vital part.

 Another reason why arrows have odd-colored fletching on them is to ensure that the vane does not come into contact with the arrow rest, thereby altering the arrow’s flight path or damaging the equipment.
+It is not the color per se; instead, it is the guidance it provides.

 Although the damaging effect doesn’t happen immediately, it will occur sooner or later, requiring you to replace certain bow parts.
-Thus, it will inevitably cause you to spend a few bucks on your budget.
+Thus, it will inevitably cause you to spend a few bucks against your budget.

+You can expect more accurate results by following the index vane’s proper placement on your bow—your arrow will shoot straight.
 Remember that an arrow with skewed aerodynamics results in a faulty shot.

 For instance, a drop-down arrow rest ensures that nothing interferes with the fletching as the arrow shoots out of the bow.